 Disadvantages of Neurofeedback in Addiction Treatment

-While neurofeedback has gained momentum in popularity in the treatment community, there has also been concerns raised with this technique.
-For example, neurofeedback has gained a bad reputation because of assumptions that it would provide instant relief when it fact it can be a lengthy process.
+While neurofeedback has gained momentum in popularity in the treatment community, there have also been concerns raised with this technique.
+For example, neurofeedback has gained a bad reputation because of assumptions that it would provide instant relief when in fact it can be a lengthy process.
 In a study published by the Journal of Neurotherapy, it can take up to 25 sessions before any significant change is seen by the addict.

 Another drawback is the actual administration of the technique itself.
 Many neurofeedback practitioners use different methods when they provide treatment.
 Some place the electrodes in different places on the head while others use feedback systems that might not be as effective.
 Some even provide take-home machines that provide no accurate electrode reading at all and as a result, addicts may face wildly different recovery rates.

 Additionally, there are cost concerns.
-Because of the equipment used and the length of time the process can last, the use of neurofeedback can cost into the thousands of dollars.
+Because of the equipment used and the length of time that the process can last, the use of neurofeedback can cost into the thousands of dollars.
 The cost of performing neurofeedback can be seen as wasteful especially given the fact of the length of time it can take before any type of result is seen (if any) as well as how practitioners administer this technique.